Composer Judith Lang Zaimont

 Publisher: Subito Music Corp.

 • Comprised of one extended movement, the quartet begins with a dissonant, chromatic cell in arguing dialogue that is almost mystical in character, then changes to a rather hypnotic ritual rhythm which veers every once in a while into abstract ragtime territory, all encased in the spirit of the dissonant opening cell.
-At its close the movement returns to the spirit of the initial questing, unresolved start.
+At its close the movement returns to the spirit of the initial questing, unresolved start Dramatic and color-forward, expressing a wide range of distilled emotion with immediate impact - MSR Classics 1709

 This music asks for players possessing big technique and a sense of adventure.